 The ferry service in the United States is nothing short of amazing.
 With so many choices of ferry routes and boats, there is sure to be a trip that fits your needs.
-However, there are a few ways to make your ferry trip even better.
+However, there are a few ways to improve your ferry trip.

 With a little preparation, however, you can get onto a ferry like a pro, even if you’ve never done it before.
-Here’s how it is done.
+Here’s how to excel at ferry travel.

 Travel Tips for Riding the Ferry

 Ferries are a lot like trains.
 They run on a schedule, but they aren’t always on that schedule because delays can happen with hundreds of cars to load on and off.
 The day you’re planning on getting onto the ferry, be sure to go online or call ahead to see if your ferry will be on time.
 Use an app such as FerryHopper to check the schedule on your phone and pre-book your tickets.

 This will help to minimize wait times that you may face and let you know if the boat might be running ahead of schedule, too!
 Tidal conditions and other factors might also cause your planned crossing to be canceled, which knowing ahead of time is extremely beneficial.